Travelport-Ukraine/tcp-api-docs/pointofsale.md

 ## PointOfSale Parameter usage

-Parameter pointOfSale is used in the folloing request types:
+Parameter pointOfSale is used in the following request types:

 * Cached API,
 * Historical API,